 A. Application for approval.
-The subdivider shall, within six (6) months after the conditional approval of the preliminary plat, file with the Planning Board ten (10) copies of an application for approval of the subdivision plat in final form, using the approval application blank available from the Secretary of the Planning Board.
+The subdivider shall, within six (6) months after the conditional approval of the preliminary plat, file with the Planning Board six (6) copies plus a digital copy of an application for approval of the subdivision plat in final form, using the approval application blank available from the Village Clerk.
 If the final subdivision plat is not submitted within six (6) months after the conditional approval of the preliminary plat, the Planning Board may refuse to approve the final subdivision plat and require resubmission of the preliminary plat.